 The Eugene MSW Distance Option follows a three-year curriculum.
 During the first year of the program, students attend classes on the PSU Campus in Portland every three weeks on Fridays 1-9 pm and Saturdays 9 am - 5 pm.
 During the second and third years of the program, classes are held every Friday from 9 am - 4 pm in the UofO Baker Downtown Center.
 In addition to classes in the second and third years, students will also praticipate in field practicums.
 Field study encompasses a broad range of social work fields of practice including, but not limited to, mental health, medial, integrative care, school-based, child welfare, aging, etc.

 Most courses are taught by PSU School of Social Work faculty who travel to the Eugene site.
 Students complete two years of field practice in agencies in or near their home communities whenever possible.

 Students complete Foundation Year coursework in years one and two.
-Click here to view the Foundation curriculum grid.
-In year three, students take Advanced Concentration courses in Clinical Social Work Practice.
+Click here to view the Foundation and Advanced curriculum grid.

 Eugene Site Coordinator

 Valerie Hamby, L.C.S.W., is a graduate of the PSU MSW program and joined the School of Social Work as the Eugene Site Coordinator in the fall of 2011.
 Valerie has had an extensive career in community mental health in the Eugene area including serving as lead clinician and member of the Clinic Coordination Team at the Lane County Mental Health clinic since 1990.
 Valerie continues to provide outpatient clinical services and in-hospital crisis evaluations, is a Civil Commitment Examiner and is a member of the local NASW chapter.
 Valerie's area of focus with the School of Social Work is in Field Instruction emphasizing students' strengths and working collaboratively with local social service agencies.